|KB Home Orchard Street and Cypress Avenue Project

 Since Modified Project 1 IS/MND’s release, the Project was considered and denied by the Planning Commission (Resolution No. 3581) on September 22, 2020 and referred back to the Planning Commission for additional review after an appeal hearing by City Council on November 17, 2020.

-The current Project (Modified Project 2) proposes 84 detached residential condominiums units instead of townhouses (decreasing the total number from 103 units to 84 units).
-A comparative analysis has been undertaken to analyze whether Modified Project 2 would result in any new or greater impacts, as compared to those identified in the September 2020 IS/MND for Modified Project 1.
+The current Project (Modified Project 3) proposes 82 detached residential condominiums units instead of townhouses (decreasing the total number from 103 units to 82 units).
+A comparative environmental analysis has been undertaken to analyze whether Modified Project 3 would result in any new or greater impacts, as compared to those identified in the September 2020 IS/MND for Modified Project 1.

-Modified Project 2 would overall lessen environmental impacts, as compared to Modified Project 1 given approximately 18 percent fewer units are proposed.
-Further, Modified Project 2 would not result in any new or greater impacts, as compared to those identified in the IS/MND for Modified Project 1.
-The Planning Commission will consider recommending City Council approval of the IS/MND in light of the comparative analysis.
+Modified Project 3 would overall lessen environmental impacts, as compared to Modified Project 1 given approximately 20 percent fewer units are proposed.
+Further, Modified Project 3 would not result in any new or greater impacts, as compared to those identified in the IS/MND for Modified Project 1.
+The City Council will consider adopting the IS/MND in light of the comparative analysis.

 Members of the public wishing to observe the meeting may do so in one of the following ways: